John Henry Tilden: Personal life

 In 1873, Tilden married Rebecca Maddux, a native of Hillsboro, Illinois, and daughter of Nathaniel Maddux.
 They had two children, a daughter, Edna, born in 1876, and Elsie, born in 1878 (who died in 1884).
 Tilden was "a prominent member of the National Eclectic Medical Society, and also of the State Medical Society, of Illinois."

 He died in Denver, Colorado, on September 1, 1940, at age 89.

 Healthcare views

 Early in practice, doubting drug treatment, Tilden began favoring preventive healthcare.
 In this interest, he began publishing a monthly magazine, The Stuffed Club, in 1900.
 It was renamed The Philosophy of Health in 1915, and renamed Health Review and Critique in 1926.
 Also in 1926, Tilden published the book Toxaemia Explained: The True Interpretation of the Cause of Disease.
-Years later, Henry Bieler mentioned Tilden as one of his own influences.